International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 ```

-and the restrictions defined also in the **IDS Information model** as:
+and the following restrictions defined in the **IDS Information model**:

 ```
 shapes:RepresentationShape